MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 - Start Dynamics GP Utilities.

 - Follow the instructions in the Dynamics GP Utilities windows to synchronize your account framework.
-See Synchronizing a client’s account framework for more information about synchronizing your account framework.
+See Synchronizing a client's account framework for more information about synchronizing your account framework.

 - After using Dynamics GP Utilities, you can install additional component applications on the server computer.
 See the **Installing an additional component** section for more information.

-## Synchronizing a client’s account framework
+## Synchronizing a client's account framework

 Synchronize the account framework of each client where you install Dynamics GP.
 Scripts and files installed previously on the server are used by Dynamics GP Utilities to complete the client setup.

 > [!NOTE]
 > To start Dynamics GP Utilities, you must have appropriate user privileges.
 Typically, this means being part of the Administrators group or the Power Users group.
 If you are using an operating system that has User Account Control (UAC) enabled, you will be prompted to run the program as a user with administrative privileges.
 Refer to your operating system's documentation for more information.

-To synchronize a client’s account framework:
+To synchronize a client's account framework:

 1. Start Dynamics GP Utilities.